sherbzy/Computer-Networks-I/README.md

 # Computer-Networks-I
 This repository contains the projects from the Computer Networks I course at Colorado School of Mines taken in Fall 2021.
 The README in each folder contains the project requirements and other necessary information.
+It is worth noting that this course focused primarily on learning new material about computer networks with a smaller focus on implementing the concepts.
+Thus, this repository only contains a relatively small number of projects.

 Welcome to Computer Networks I:
 This introduction to computer networks covers the fundamentals of computer communications.